MainulDip/iOS-study/ios-storage.md

 print(NSSearchPathForDirectoriesInDomains(.documentDirectory, .userDomainMask, true).last! as String)
 ```

+### iOS Storage File Inspection:
+- get the file path
+- navigate using terminal | cd / (will point to the root) | cd ~ (will point to home dir)
+- use "open ." to open in macos finder app

 ### Singleton in Swift:
 - Kinda same as Java and other programming languages, use static property to initialize and get the object.